Handlebody: n-dimensional handlebodies

 to $(W,\partial W)$ is gluing in a ball along any sphere component of $\partial W$.
-Morse theory was used by Thom and Milnor to prove that every manifold (with or without boundary) is a handlebody, meaning that it has an expression as a union of handles.
+Morse theory was used by René Thom and John Milnor to prove that every manifold (with or without boundary) is a handlebody, meaning that it has an expression as a union of handles.
 The expression is non-unique: the manipulation of handlebody decompositions is an essential ingredient of the proof of the Smale h-cobordism theorem, and its generalization to the s-cobordism theorem.
 A manifold is called a "k-handlebody" if it is the union of r-handles, for r at most k.
 This is not the same as the dimension of the manifold.
 For instance, a 4-dimensional 2-handlebody is a union of 0-handles, 1-handles and 2-handles.
 Any manifold is an n-handlebody, that is, any manifold is the union of handles.
 It isn't too hard to see that a manifold is an (n-1)-handlebody if and only if it has non-empty boundary.

 Any handlebody decomposition of a manifold defines a CW complex decomposition of the manifold, since attaching an r-handle is the same, up to homotopy equivalence, as attaching an r-cell.
 However, a handlebody decomposition gives more information than just the homotopy type of the manifold.
 For instance, a handlebody decomposition completely describes the manifold up to homeomorphism.
 In dimension four, they even describe the smooth structure, as long as the attaching maps are smooth.
 This is false in higher dimensions; any exotic sphere is the union of a 0-handle and an n-handle.